Listen to Norse tunes while you review information about this course.

 VERY SELECTIVE PROCESS

-At the end of the day, invitation to a Hersir training camp is at our discretion.
-When and where we run Hersir training camps is also our decision, with no guarantee of location and/or frequency.
+At the end of the day, invitation to a Hersir camp is at our discretion.
+When and where we run Hersir camps is also our decision, with no guarantee of location and/or frequency.

-RETURN TO PRIMAL BASICS
+RETURN TO BASICS

-Hersir training is tough.
+Hersir camp is basic and tough.
 It's about going back to a primal state, returning to the roots of what being a man is all about, becoming wild again, and ultimately, a Wild Víkingr.
 You'll be practicing ancestral Norse skills, including primitive survival, archery, hunting, shelter building, as well as glíma (hand to hand combat).
 You'll immerse yourself in Forn Siðr, or Old Customs, embrace what ancestral Norse culture and traditions are all about, and develop cohesion with other bros.

 PRIMITIVE SHELTER BUILDING